Application Process and Approvals - SOP 1.9.a

 Application in the EEA

-Low intervention studies
+Low intervention clinical trials

 1. The IMPs are authorised;